Frequently Asked Questions (FAQ)

 Homelessness is a problem for every city in San Joaquin County.
 It is unrealistic to expect that more than a fraction of the homeless in a given city will voluntarily re-locate to a shelter in another area miles away.
 The SJCoC believes in a coordinated approach to addressing homelessness that focuses in part on local initiatives.

 This model has been tried in other communities to varying degrees of success.
 The more successful of these projects will include the provision of intensive wraparound services and provide quick exits into longer term programs to assist the homeless on the path to self-sufficiency.
-These services are expensive, requiring significant investments in land, infrastructure, sanitation, staffing, food service and security.
+These services are expensive, requiring significant investments in land, infrastructure, sanitation, staffing, food service, and security.
 Projects that do not provide these services typically have high rates of recidivism, meaning the homeless leave the program quickly and return to the streets.
 Even if it were possible to require the homeless to stay in one location, they would still be homeless in a tent city.
 In the meantime, the City or County would have spent significant money on not solving the problem, meaning that this money could not be spent on more effective shelter or permanent housing.
 The SJCoC seeks to prioritize limited available funds to effectively reduce homelessness.
 Proposals that seek to establish and provide ongoing operating support for projects of this type should be properly resourced before being considered.

 Certainly there are homeless individuals who regularly engage in serious criminal activity, but that is also true for any group.
 We should not characterize entire groups of people as criminals.
 Local law enforcement personnel work hard to protect and serve the communities of San Joaquin County, and that includes addressing crimes perpetrated by the homeless.
 If you are aware of any criminal activity occurring in your community, the SJCoC strongly encourages you to report that activity to the appropriate law enforcement agency.

 Nothing – all participants of the SJCoC are volunteers.
-In April of 2018, San Joaquin County created a position titled Program Administrator – Homeless Initiatives, sometimes known as the “Homeless Czar”, to become the first and currently only person working in local government specifically on the issue of homelessness (current information regarding salaries for all San Joaquin County employees can be found here.
+In April of 2018, San Joaquin County created a position titled Program Administrator – Homeless Initiatives to become the first and currently only person working in local government specifically on the issue of homelessness.
 This position is working directly with the SJCoC to support our work and acts as the “Collaborative Applicant” of the SJCoC.
 Additionally, the County has made this person a resource for every City, law enforcement agency, non-profit organization and citizen seeking assistance with issues of homelessness within their jurisdictions.